Crockett County, Tennessee

-Crockett County is located in the U.S. state of Tennessee.
+Crockett County is a county located in the U.S. state of Tennessee.
 As of the 2020 census, the population was 13,911.
 Its county seat is Alamo.
-Crockett County is included in the Jackson, TN Metropolitan Statistical Area.
+Crockett County is included in the Jackson, Tennessee metropolitan area.

 History

 Crockett County was formed in 1871 from portions of Haywood, Madison, Dyer and Gibson counties.
-It is named in honor of David Crockett (1786–1836), frontier humorist, soldier, Tennessee state legislator and U.S. congressman, and defender of the Alamo.
+It is named in honor of David Crockett, frontier humorist, soldier, Tennessee state legislator and U.S. congressman, and defender of the Alamo.

-In 1876, in what apparently was a political rivalry gone bad, Crockett County Sheriff R. G. Harris and 19 other unidentified men removed four black men from the county jail and beat them, killing one of them.
+In 1876, in what apparently was a political rivalry gone bad, Crockett County Sheriff R. G. Harris and 19 other unidentified men removed four men from the county jail and beat them, killing one of them.
 The sheriff was arrested.
 In United States v.
 Harris (1883), the Supreme Court ruled that the Sheriff could not be prosecuted under federal law.